josStorer/get-current-time/README.md

 # Get Current Time Github Action

 This action sets the current ISO8601 time to the `time` output.
-Useful for setting build times in subsequent steps, rename your artifact, or keeping the same recorded time for the entire workflow.
+Useful for setting build times in subsequent steps, renaming your artifact, or keeping the same recorded time for the entire workflow.

 ## Inputs